 Activation of alternative pathway(EGFR->MET)

-Once even one small subclone acquires key secondary mutations that give it ability to escape current inhibitory state.
-It may become dominant and end up with relapse.
+Once even one small subclone acquires key secondary mutations that gives it ability to escape current inhibitory state, it may become dominant and end up with relapse.

 On the other hand, it is not that easy for tumor to get relapse thanks for oncogene addiction: mutations are disadvantageous without the existence of another mutation (most likely driver mutation) it addicted to.
 Targeted therapy usually targets mutations that render tumor survival advantage. without this advantage the tumor may rapidly die before acquiring secondary mutation.
 This is the fundamental of targeted therapy